nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. All archived employees will be listed in Employee Directory inside the _Main View_.

 ![ArchiveListCommandScreenshot](images/ArchiveListCommandScreenshot.png)

+Figure x.
+A screenshot showing the outcome of an `c-archive-list` command

 #### 3.13 Unarchiving an employee : `c-unarchive`
 Unarchives the specified employee from the archived employee list.